joebluems/SmoothedRiskTables/README.md

 # SmoothedRiskTables
-Using Apache Drill to generate Smoothed Risk tables for assorted Loan Products
+Apache Drill Do-it-Yourself Workshop to generate Smoothed Risk tables for assorted Loan Products.
+The risk tables are useful for production recommendations, but also for creating inputs for predictive models that are less likely to overfit during training.

 ## Get Apache Drill
 Link for the download: http://drill.apache.org/download/ <BR>